GROUP BY Clause

 evaluated on \$b'\$).
 More precisely, as in SQL, there is an

-equivalence function \$"eqg"\$, used by the GROUP BY
+equivalence function \$"eqg"\$, used by the GROUP BY to determine

 if two values \$v_i\$ and \$ v_i' \$ are equivalent for grouping